kaleidawave/kaleidawave.github.io/src/posts/introducing-ezno.md

 > Here when the `id` function is synthesized it infers the `a` parameter as being generic and thus the function takes the type `<T extends any>(a: T) => T`.

-### Inferred generic restrictions:
+### Inferred generic restrictions

-In the above usage, the constraint of `a` is initialized to be `any` and never require any more properties on it.
+In the above usage, the constraint of parameter `a` is initialized as `any` .
+Its usage in the block didn't require narrowing it down so it stayed as `any`.
 Now moving on to a little bit of a more complex function:

 ```tsx
 function runMap(obj, func) {